-My favourite is a salmon tartar with my blinis, but you often see reindeer, roe or mushrooms which are great options as well.
 Here’s a selection of the best blinis to be found in Helsinki:

 Kappeli (Eteläesplanadi 1) – this Finnish classic restaurant has already been open since 1867, and was long the hot-spot for the local artist elite.
 Nowadays, it’s a popular spot for visitors to try some Finnish dishes, and for locals to drop in for a glass of wine in elegant setting, right in Esplanade park.
 The blinis here are amongst my favourites, the atmosphere just adds to the delicious toppings and crisp, wonderful blinis.
 The blinis with a selection of toppings is available for 39,90€.

 Restaurant Lasipalatsi (Mannerheimintie 22-24) – Another classic restaurant for Finnish food, this was actually the first place I ever got to enjoy blinis back in 2015, and I’ve been back often.
 Their all-you-can-eat-blini offer starts at 24€, and they also have a vegan option on the menu which I haven’t seen in many other places.